-We are collecting feedback on the draft national vision between 17 March and 7 April 2023.
+The draft national vision was available for public consultation from 17 March to 7 April 2023.

-- Stakeholder consultation is open between 17 March and 7 April 2023.
+- Stakeholder consultation was open between 17 March and 7 April 2023.

-- We will use all feedback to inform the final vision.
-We will also publish a summary report of the feedback.
+- This feedback will inform next steps for the vision.
+We will publish a summary report of the feedback.

-- National Cabinet will consider the vision in mid-2023.
+- National Cabinet expects to consider the vision in late 2023.

 - Once agreed by National Cabinet, the vision will provide long-term direction to achieve a quality, accessible, affordable, and equitable ECEC sector.